 Not only that, if you want your kids to respond in Chinese, you have to require them to do so.

-In future posts, I will talk about how we can encourage our kids to speak and use Chinese.
+If you read my other posts, I do discuss how we can encourage our kids to speak and use Chinese.
 Ultimately, it depends on the child.
 Often, the more you force a kid to do something, the more they rebel and the last thing you want is for your kid to instinctively hate everything Chinese.